Voting Rules for Accurate Democracy Election Systems. Chairman Central Chairperson.

 Terrible tragedies in democracy's history often were sparked by the plurality rule.
 Every day it hurts millions of people through democracy's smaller disasters.

-Researchers have found the simple and ancient plurality rule is the worst rule at electing the most central candidate from 3 or more candidates (refs C, M, L).
-A runoff election helps only a little.
+Research finds the antiquated plurality rule is the worst rule for electing the most central candidate from three or more. (refs C, M, L)

 A Democratic Solution

-Better tally methods have been used for over a century, though the tallies were slow, costly and rare before computers.
+Better tally methods have been used for over a century, although those tallies were slow, costly and rare before computers.
+Marking a ballot is easy:

 Simply rank the candidates.

-For a voter, the solution to most undemocratic tragedies is as easy as 1, 2, 3; marking first choice, second choice, third choice.
-That gives the vote counters enough information to use Condorcet's rule.
+The solution to most undemocratic tragedies is as easy as 1, 2, 3; marking first choice, second choice, third choice.
+Tha gives the vote counters enough information to use the Condorcet rule.
 (Pronounced "Con door say".)

 Condorcet's Rule